Opioids

 EOHU Harm Reduction Strategy

 The free naloxone kit distribution program is one element of the EOHU’s harm reduction strategy.
-The EOHU also provides people who use drugs with harm reduction materials, including safe injection and inhalation equipment, education, and the support they need to reduce the harms associated with drug use.
-The EOHU harm reduction team will also refer individuals to community services that align with their needs.
+The EOHU also provides other free harm reduction materials, including safe injection and inhalation equipment, education, and the support needed to reduce the harms associated with substance use.
+The EOHU harm reduction team will also refer individuals to other health and social services that align with their needs.

 The following materials are available to decrease the risks associated with substance use, including blood borne infections such as hepatitis B, hepatitis C, and HIV: